 A quick word about the dashboard — honestly, there isn’t much to it.
 Beneath your big connection button and your server, you’ve got a toolbar that allows you to essentially bookmark your favorite sites, as well as a link to one of ExpressVPN’s resource pages that you might find interesting.
 This one was about cryptocurrency scams.

 Speaking of — ExpressVPN offers a huge amount of resources for folks looking to learn about not only VPNs but cybersecurity in general.
 They’re well written (and recorded) with the layperson in mind and can be really helpful if you’re struggling to wrap your head about the alphabet soup of acronyms swirling around the VPN industry.
+Those, alone, add lots of value to ExpressVPN’s subscriptions and we don’t see a lot of VPN companies offer the same.

 Going a bit deeper into the functionality, though, if you go into your settings and click on server locations, you can browse through 160 different locations in 94 different countries offering unlimited bandwidth.
 Now there are two things to point out here — one good, one bad.